elguille2/Learn-Data-Structures-and-Algorithms/README.md

 - **Dynamic Lists**: Used in scenarios where the number of elements is not known in advance, such as dynamic collections of data.
 - **Buffering Data**: Dynamic arrays are commonly used to store data buffers that grow and shrink dynamically based on input/output operations.
 - **Implementation of Higher-Level Data Structures**: Dynamic arrays serve as the underlying data structure for more complex data structures like stacks, queues, and hash tables.

+### LinkedLists vs ArrayLists

+#### Overview

+In Java, both `LinkedList` and `ArrayList` are part of the Java Collections Framework and implement the `List` interface.
+However, they have different underlying data structures and thus perform differently in various scenarios.

+- **`ArrayList`**: Uses a dynamic array to store elements.
+It provides O(1) time complexity for accessing elements by index, but can be slower for insertions and deletions, especially in the middle of the list, as elements need to be shifted.

+- **`LinkedList`**: Uses a doubly linked list to store elements.
+It provides O(1) time complexity for insertions and deletions at both ends, but O(n) for accessing elements by index, since it requires traversing the list.

+#### Performance Comparison

+1. **Access by Index**:
+    - **ArrayList**: Accessing elements by index is very fast (O(1)) because it uses an underlying array.
+    - **LinkedList**: Accessing elements by index is slower (O(n)) because it requires traversing the list from the beginning or the end.

+2. **Insertion and Deletion**:
+    - **ArrayList**: Inserting or deleting elements at the end of the list is fast (O(1)), but at the beginning or middle of the list, it can be slow (O(n)) because elements need to be shifted.
+    - **LinkedList**: Insertion and deletion are faster (O(1)) at the beginning or end of the list, and generally more efficient than `ArrayList` for these operations.
+However, inserting or deleting in the middle requires traversal (O(n)).

+#### Situational Recommendations

+- **When to use `ArrayList`**:
+    - If your application requires frequent access to elements by index, such as in cases where you're performing a lot of random access operations.
+    - When the size of the list changes infrequently, and most operations are appending to the end of the list.
+    - Ideal for use cases involving data storage where reads outnumber writes.

+- **When to use `LinkedList`**:
+    - If your application requires frequent insertions and deletions, especially at the beginning or end of the list.
+    - When working with large lists where memory reallocation during resizing could be costly.
+    - Suitable for scenarios where you need a queue or stack-like behavior, as it efficiently supports operations like adding/removing from both ends.